Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Thom spectra and the transfers

-\begin{rem} {We note that the cofibre sequences for the cases ${\mathbf G}=O$ and $SO$ in the above theorem coincides with the cofbre sequences of \cite[Proposition 3.1]{GMTW}.
-Also, the cofibre sequence in the case ${\mathbf G}=Spin$ and $n=1$ of the above theorem, gives rise to the fibration of infinite loop spaces as in \cite[(1.3)]{Gspin}.
-To verify these claims, let's note that the cofibrations of \cite{GMTW} as well as Morisugi's cofibration, are obtained by appealing to James' cofibration.
-Recall that, for a vector bundle $p:V\to B$ and a (virtual) vector bundle $W\to B$ over a finite complex $B$, there is a cofibre sequence of spectra, due to James, as
+We note that when ${\mathbf K}=SO,Spin$ or $SU$ and $n=0$, our definition of $B{\mathbf K}(0)$ makes the sequence $S^d\rightarrow B{\mathbf K}(n)\rightarrow B{\mathbf K}(n+1)$ a fibration.
+Thus we can modify the proof of \cite[Theorem 1.3]{Morisugi} to fit our case. \end{proof} \begin{rem} We note that the cofibre sequences above coincide with those of \cite[Proposition 3.1]{GMTW} when ${\mathbf K}=O$ or $SO$, and give rise to the fibration of infinite loop spaces as in \cite[(1.3)]{Gspin} when ${\mathbf K}=Spin$ and $n=1$.
+To verify these claims, let's note that both the cofibrations of \cite{GMTW} and Morisugi's cofibration are obtained by appealing to James' cofibration.
+Recall that, for a vector bundle $p:V\to B$ and a (virtual) vector bundle $W\to B$ over a finite complex $B$, there is a cofibre sequence of spectra, due to James: